blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 ### 7.5 Low-power strategy

-Even with grid-tied power available, we still keep the host asleep most of the time — less heat in the enclosure, less wear on the supply, and a firmware pattern that ports directly to battery- or solar-powered variants without a rewrite.
+Even with line power available, we still keep the host asleep most of the time — less heat in the enclosure, less wear on the supply, and a firmware pattern that ports directly to battery- or solar-powered variants without a rewrite.
 After each sample cycle the host calls `NotePayloadSaveAndSleep`, a `note-arduino` helper that serializes the in-RAM `PersistState` struct into Notecard flash and then issues a [`card.attn`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-attn) request configured to cut host power entirely for `sample_interval_sec` seconds.
 When ATTN re-fires, the Notecarrier re-applies host power, the MCU enters `setup()` from cold, and `NotePayloadRetrieveAfterSleep` pulls the saved struct back.
 From the firmware author's perspective, the sleep call looks like a single line — the Notecard does the rest.

 The Notecard itself sits in its own [low-power idle](https://dev.blues.io/notecard/notecard-walkthrough/low-power-firmware-design/) (~8 µA @ 5V) between cellular wakes.
 Sample rate and transmit rate are deliberately decoupled: we sample every 60 seconds but only transmit once an hour — alerts are the only thing that bypass the transmit timer.